esmaackgz/Sql-Injection/README.md

 This project contains Jupyter notebooks and payload lists for testing SQL injection and reflected XSS behavior in a controlled security testing environment.

-The notebooks use Python to send SQL injection and XSS payloads to test URLs, URL parameters, and HTML form inputs.
+The notebooks use Python to send SQL injection and XSS payloads to test URLs, URL parameters and HTML form inputs.
 They then analyze the HTTP response content for common signs of vulnerable behavior.

 ## About the Test URLs